-My work has been featured in the pages of 3D World magazine (on two occasions no less) and also in the art book ‘Exposé 10’ published by Ballistic Publishing.
-Some 3D models I made of popular London landmarks were printed on and used to promote the Dremel Idea Builder 3D Printer when it launched a couple of years ago.
+I was contracted to model some popular London landmarks which were printed on and used to promote the Dremel Idea Builder 3D Printer when it launched in the UK a few of years ago.
 Oh, and I also did a tiny blink-and-you’ll-miss-it bit of work on a 3D printed part for a set of the wristblades used in the Assassins Creed film.

 In addition to my 3D work, I have also developed applications for the Oculus Rift and most recently the Microsoft Hololens.
 I am a VR and 3D printing enthusiast (it says it at the top of the page), and am excited to be able to offer these services as well as my normal 3D work.

 I also am not a fan of writing ‘about me’ pages, because that would imply that I know who I actually am.